xavidop/alexa-nodejs-k8s-helloworld/docs/KUBERNETES.md

 ![image](../img/kubernetes/autoscaler.svg)

-Let'see the specification of our Deployment:
+Let's see the specification of our Deployment:
 1. First thing you will notice is that in the `containers` list we only have one container defined which is our Alexa Skill.
 3. the image build in the previous step is set in the `containers.image` object.
-4. We expose the cointainer port which is the **3000**.
+4. We expose the container port which is the **3000**.
 As it is a port that will recieve HTTP requests.
 The protocol we have to set is `tcp`.
 5. We have set the memory of our pod to `128Mi`, it means 128 MegaBytes.
 In terms of CPU we have set it to `50mi`.
 It is measured in milicores.
-6. In the `env` object we will set all the environment variables and its values that our cointaner will use.
+6. In the `env` object we will set all the environment variables and its values that our cintainer will use.

 With that we have our deployment ready.
 This deployment will create a pod with a container.

-Finally we have to modify our NodeJS Alexa Skill app to get all the information from the environment varaibles that we have set in the Deploment spececification:
+Finally we have to modify our NodeJS Alexa Skill app to get all the information from the environment variables that we have set in the Deployment specification:

 ```javascript
 const connOpts = {